bloodyowl/js/README.md

 - use the instance descriptive name
 (`User` class, `var user = this`)

-do not name variables with single letters.
+Do not name variables with single letters.

 ```javascript
 function User(options){